 - wiggling the toes frequently to stimulate blood flow

-- having another person help examine harder-to-see areas of the foot
+- having another person help examine areas of the foot that are harder to see

 - wearing dry socks